 About the Instructor

-Anna Chua holds a Master of Arts in Spiritual Formation from Asbury Theological Seminary and is in the midst of completing a two-year Ministry of Spiritual Direction Program through the Center for Spiritual Formation in Pennsylvania.
+Anna Chua holds a Master of Arts in Spiritual Formation from Asbury Theological Seminary and is a certified Spiritual Director through the Center for Spiritual Formation in Pennsylvania.

 Though native to Kansas, Anna currently lives in northeast Nebraska where her husband is appointed in the Great Plains UMC.
-When she is not studying or working, she enjoys spending time with family and friends, enjoying good food, listening to podcasts, reading, and traveling.
+Aside from work or study, a few things that she enjoys giving her time to are spending time with family and friends, eating a delicious meal, listening to podcasts, reading, and traveling.